-- Three food components are required for a reimbursable breakfast: - o One serving of fruit/vegetable, - o One serving of bread/bread alternate, and - o One serving of fluid milk. - At least four different food items from the food components listed above must be offered for OVS in SFSP. - The fourth food item offered can be a serving of fruit/vegetable, bread/bread alternate, or meat/meat alternate. - A child must take three of the four food items offered and may only decline one food item.
+- Three food components are required for a reimbursable breakfast: - o One serving of fruit/vegetable, - One serving of bread/bread alternate, and - o One serving of fluid milk. - All food components listed above must be offered through at least four different food items for OVS in SFSP. - The fourth food item offered can be a serving of fruit/vegetable, bread/bread alternate, or meat/meat alternate. - A child must take at least three of the four food items offered.